Do Hydrangeas Like Clay Soil? (How to Grow)

 Having finely textured clay soil is one of the biggest challenges for home gardeners.

-Along with cons, clay soil has its advantages.
-Linda Brewer from Department of Soil Science says this soil can hold nutrients, pesticides and fertilizers effectively.
+Along with the cons, clay soil has its advantages.
+Linda Brewer from the Department of Soil Science says this soil can hold nutrients, pesticides and fertilizers effectively.

-Further Brewer says you can improve soil texture of clay soil by adding organic material.
+Further, Brewer says you can improve the texture of clay soil by adding organic material.

-For instance, sawdust, manure, leaf mold, peat moss, compost and bark are few organic soil amendments that improve drainage ability of your clay soil.
+For instance, sawdust, manure, leaf mold, peat moss, compost and bark are a few organic soil amendments that improve the drainage ability of your clay soil.

-Dug 6 inches of clay soil in your garden bed and add 2-3 inches of organic matter (leaf mold, manure or compost).
-Rototill the soil mixture or you can use fork to till the soil.
+Dug 6 inches of clay soil into your garden bed and add 2-3 inches of organic matter (leaf mold, manure or compost).
+Rototill the soil mixture, or you can use a fork to till the soil.

 Note: Don’t add sand to clay soil to improve its texture.
-Largest clay particle is 1000 times smaller when compared with smallest sand particle.
+The largest clay particle is 1000 times smaller when compared with the smallest sand particle.
 If you add sand with clay soil and expect to do wonders, then you’ll have to deal with more difficult soil.

-Organic matter in the soil will be breakdown by microorganisms and eventually nutrients will be released into the soil.
+Microorganisms in the soil will break down organic matter, eventually releasing nutrients into the soil.

 Also Read: Can You Mix Epsom Salt With Fertilizer?

-Building raised gardening beds can be time taking and expensive.
+Building raised gardening beds can be time-consuming and expensive.
 However, your clay garden soil problem will have a quick solution.

-1. Dig a hole that is 2-3 times deeper and wider than hydrangeas root ball.
+1. Dig a hole that is 2-3 times deeper and wider than the hydrangea root ball.

 2. Add prepared soil amendment to the hole and plant your hydrangea.

 4. Now, cover the surface of the soil with sawdust, bark and ground wood chips.
-These materials will also acts as mulch and with time it will get decompose into the soil.
+These materials will also act as mulch and, with time, will decompose into the soil.

-While planting in clay soil, choose sunny spot, as the fine texture of clay soil can hold moisture for longer time, exposing it to full sun will allow evaporating extra moisture into the atmosphere.
+While planting in clay soil, choose a sunny spot, as the fine texture of clay soil can hold moisture for a longer time; exposing it to full sun will allow the evaporation of extra moisture into the atmosphere.

-Don’t choose low lying spot to plant your hydrangea plant.
-With heavy rains, all the water in the garden gets accumulated to your plant pit.
+Don’t choose a low-lying spot to plant your hydrangea plant.
+With heavy rains, all the water in the garden accumulates in your plant pit.

-This gardener created new garden bed for clay soil, its worthy have a look.
+This gardener created a new garden bed for clay soil; it’s worth having a look.

 Check this out: Are eggshells good for hydrangeas?